Phoncoin/phonchain-node/README.md

 ## Security notes

-⚠️ NEVER commit or expose:
+⚠️ **NEVER commit or expose:**

 - `.env` files
 - database files (`*.db`, `*.sqlite`, `*-wal`, `*-shm`)
-- wallets / private keys
+- wallets or private keys
-- logs / backups
+- logs or backups

+This repository contains **reference software and configuration only**.
+Each operator is responsible for securing their infrastructure.

 ---